- Ensure you comply with the 3-2-1 rule

 In general, we recommend whenever possible to use physical machines as repositories, in order to maximize performance and have a clear separation between the production environment that needs to be protected and the backup storage.
-It is also recommended combining this with the proxy role if backup from Storage Snapshots is possible.
+It is also recommended to combine this with the proxy role if backup from Storage Snapshots is possible.
 This keeps overheads on the virtual environment and network to a minimum.

-If you choose to use a virtual machine as a repository or gateway server, keep in mind that the storage, the associated transport media, and the network will be heavily occupied.
+If you choose to use a virtual machine as a repository or gateway server, keep in mind that the storage, the associated transport media and the network will be heavily occupied.

-Best practice is to avoid using the same storage for backups and production.
+The best practice is to avoid using the same storage for backups and production.
 The loss of this single system would lead to the loss of both copies of the data, the production and the backups.